 Pop-rock music in a classical composition?
-Steve Reich deconstructs prejudices and borrows some melodies by the authors of Creep and Karma Police… He discovers Radiohead in 2011, during a Polish festival dedicated to the band.
-Jonny Greenwood, the lead guitarist and admirer of Reich, performs Electric Counterpoint on guitar.
-Reich is literally amazed by his performance, which encourages him to listen to the English band music.
-Two melodies, Everything is in the right place and Jigsaw Falling Into Place, are deeply engraved in his mind, so much that he decides to borrow them… which leads to his composition Radio Rewrite.
+Steve Reich deconstructed prejudices and borrowed various melodies from the authors of Creep and Karma Police… He discovered Radiohead in 2011, during a Polish festival dedicated to the band.
+Jonny Greenwood, the lead guitarist and admirer of Reich, performed Electric Counterpoint on guitar.
+Reich was literally amazed by his performance, which encouraged him to listen to the English band's music.
+Two melodies, Everything is in the right place and Jigsaw Falling Into Place, became deeply engraved in his mind, so much so in fact that he decided to borrow them… which led to his own composition Radio Rewrite.

 A matter of chance